RenierChaves/Tars/NOTES.md

 ```

 ### `main()` function
-The SandboxApp.cpp does not have a `main()` function, this is because its main function will be implemented after the compiling process.
-Remember that, we wrote a main function in EntryPoint.h.
-That function will be included here, after the compiling process finish.
-So when we run the program there will be a `main()` to start the application.
+The main function from SandboxApp.cpp is declared and defined in the EntryPoint.h file.
+After the compiling process is finished, all content of the files included in Tars.h will be pasted here because of the `#include <Tars.h>` statement.
+So when the program runs the SandboxApp.cpp the main function declared in the EntryPoint.h file will be here.
 ```C++
 // EntryPoint.h
 int main(int argc, char** argv) {